 Rather than trying to hard-code all of the equations and making sure to embed all the physics of a given system, Jota instead feeds the self-learning model using real-world test data to learn from real-world performance, which can be taken from track or wind tunnel testing.

 Using self-learning models is the best way to infer the physics, quickly understand, and instantly predict what design parameters are affecting vehicle performance.

 “Monolith has already radically changed how we operate.
 Their software streamlines how our car and simulation data is validated.”

 Tomoki Takahashi (Technical Director at Jota Sport)

-In this example, we import a data sample from a normal lap that carries a surplus of information which is not all needed for further processing.
+In this data-driven approach example, we import a testing data sample from one lap that carries a surplus of information and data which is not all needed for further processing.

 Monolith dashboard showing imported data of a 4-dimensional aero map

 Data-driven polynomial regression & aero map

 The most simplistic model that can be employed is a polynomial model.
 This model is simple in the sense that it is fitting a fairly simple polynomial function to the data.

 In general, teams use much more complicated approaches to solve these intractable problems.